top of page

 https __www.imagesofempowerment.org_wp-content_uploads_PA-1903401_00265.jpg

-How UB Works
+How Universal Baby Works

-In collaboration with community partners in any country.
-UB captures naturalistic video footage of caregiver/parents engaging in interaction with their infants/toddlers/preschoolers in any setting of their choice (e.g., home, backyard, community center, etc.).
+engaging in interaction with their infants, toddlers, or preschoolers in any setting of their choice (e.g., home, backyard, community center, etc.).

 With input from local experts, (caregivers and community partners) collected video footage is then edited into UB prototypical video segments that also feature local environmental imagery and attention